microsoft/api-guidelines/graph/GuidelinesGraph.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -   **Detailed error**: An API needs to provide service-specific details of the
     error via the innererror property of the error object.
-The code property in
-    innererror is optional but highly recommended.
 It is intended to allow
     services to supply a specific error code to help differentiate errors that
     share the same top-level error code but reported for different reasons.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {
   "error": {
-    "code": "badRequest",
+    "code": "BadRequest",
     "message": "Cannot process the request because it is malformed or incorrect.", "innererror": {
       "code": "requiredFieldOrParameterMissing",